puchen8229/EMPBOOTSTRP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of EMPBOOTSTRP is to …
+The goal of EMPBOOTSTRP is to provide a tool that can run bootstrap tests for an arbitrary and yet-to-be-defined statistical model.

 ## Installation